 In this step, you need to select whether your website is a site of a person or an organization.

 Then, you’ll have to type in your full name / your organization’s name, optionally provide an image containing logo of your organization, and paste your social media accounts’ URLs.

 Search Engine Visibility

-Personally, I’m used to choose ‘Yes’ in case of all 4 types of pages.
+Personally, I’m used to choosing ‘Yes’ in the case of all four types of pages.

-If you are only one you writes content for your blog and you do not accept guest posts from anyone, you can select ‘No’ without further ado.
+If you are the only one who writes content for your blog and you do not accept guest posts from anyone, you can select ‘No’ without further ado.

-In this step, you need to type in your website’s name and choose a separator which will be displayed between your posts titles and site’s name.
+In this step, you need to type in your website’s name and choose a separator that will be displayed between your posts titles and the site’s name.

-As you can see in the screenshot above as well as in some search engine results, my favourite separator is a vertical bar.
+As you can see in the screenshot above, as well as in some search engine results, my favorite separator is a vertical bar.

 Truth to tell, this step has nothing to do with your site’s configuration.

 There’s just an option of getting access to additional educational materials.